Dr Mustapha Sheikh

 Papers in progress:

-M.Sheikh, ‘The Zanj and the Decolonial Imagination’, co-authored with T. Islam (estimated publication late 2020).
+M.Sheikh, ‘The Zanj and the Decolonial Imagination’, co-authored with T. Islam (forthcoming).

-M.Sheikh, ‘Bilal al-Habashi: A Decolonial Symbol’, co-authored with T.Islam (estimated publication late 2020).
+M.Sheikh, ‘Bilal al-Habashi: A Decolonial Symbol’, co-authored with T.Islam (forthcoming).

 M.Sheikh, ‘Mawlana Maududi’s Forgotten Vision for Islamic Economics’, co-authored with M.S.
-Ebrahim, M. Ishaq (estimated publication 2021).
+Ebrahim, M. Ishaq (forthcoming).

 ‘The Qadizadelis and Sufism’ in Routledge Handbook of Sufism, edited by Lloyd Ridgeon (London: Routledge, 2020).